projectcalico/calico/calico/reference/architecture/design/l3-interconnect-fabric.md

 As can be seen in these diagrams, there are still the same two variants as in the *AS per rack* model, one where the spine switches provide a set of independent Ethernet planes to interconnect the ToR switches, and the other where that is done by a set of independent routers.

 The real difference in this model, is that the compute servers as well as the ToR switches are all independent autonomous systems.
 To make this work at scale, the use of four byte AS numbers as discussed in {% include open-new-window.html text='RFC 4893' url='http://www.faqs.org/rfcs/rfc4893.html "RFC 4893"' %}.
-Without using four byte AS numbering, the total number of ToRs and compute servers in a {{site.prodname}} fabric would be limited to the approximately five thousand available private AS [See note 5](#note-5) numbers.
+Without using four byte AS numbering, the total number of ToRs and compute servers in a {{site.prodname}} fabric would be limited to the approximately five thousand available private AS ([note 5](#note-5)) numbers.
 If four byte AS numbers are used, there are approximately ninety-two million private AS numbers available.
 This should be sufficient for any given {{site.prodname}} fabric.

 The other difference in this model *vs.* the AS per rack model, is that there are no route reflectors used, as all BGP peerings are eBGP.
 In this case, each compute server in a given rack peers with its ToR switch which is also acting as an eBGP router.
 For two servers within the same rack to communicate, they will be routed through the ToR.
 Therefore, each server will have one peering to each ToR it is connected to, and each ToR will have a peering with each compute server that it is connected to (normally, all the compute servers in the rack).